-Dr Niall MacKay
+Prof. Niall MacKay

 BA (Cambridge), PhD (Durham)

-Integrable models in 1+1D, especially their algebraic structure, and quantum groups.
-Past doctoral and master's students include Georg Gandenberger, Ben Short, Barry Miller, Patrick Massot, Paul Melvin, Matt Ferguson, John Pinney (Imperial), Adele Taylor and Vidas Regelskis, and post-docs Nikolai Kitanine (U of Burgundy), Ian Marquette (Queensland), Alessandro Torrielli (U of Surrey), Benoit Vicedo and Charles Young (both Herts).
+Mathematical Physics: Integrable models in 1+1D, especially quantum groups and related algebraic structures.
+Past project and PhD students include Georg Gandenberger, Ben Short, Barry Miller, Patrick Massot, Paul Melvin, Matt Ferguson, John Pinney (Imperial), Adele Taylor, Andreas Rocen and Vidas Regelskis, and post-docs Nikolai Kitanine (U of Burgundy), Ian Marquette (Queensland), Alessandro Torrielli (U of Surrey), Benoit Vicedo and Charles Young (both Herts).
 Most of my publications in mathematical physics can be found here.

 Scaling laws in biology: Scaling of human body mass with height: the Body Mass Index revisited and Mass scale and curvature in metabolic scaling.
-Here's a semi-popular article for Mathematics today.
+Here's a semi-popular article for Mathematics Today.